Matthiaas/p4-rexford-network/README.md

 We implement dynamic failure aware routing and support routing table calculations using either delay or number of hops as a weight metric.
-To avoid congestion switches use local load-balancing by means of flowlets and Equal Cost Multi-Path (ECMP).
+To avoid congestion switches we use local load-balancing by means of flowlets and Equal Cost Multi-Path (ECMP).
 We also implemented Similar Cost Paths (SCMP) to distribute the load even further over the network.

-To handle congestion in the network, the switches will use Random Early Detection and drop packets and avoid TCP synchronisation.
+To handle congestion in the network, the switches will use Random Early Detection to drop packets and avoid TCP synchronisation.
 This is based on a queue length estimator using meters and counters that approximates the queue length of each link behind the switch.
 We also implement additional